aiven/go-api-schemas/CONTRIBUTING.md

 task test
 ```

-### Static checking and Linting
+### Static checking and linting

 We use [Trunk.io](https://trunk.io/) for static checking and linting.
-Install it locally and you'll be good to go.
+Install it locally and you'll be ready to go.

 ## Opening a PR